CryptorGit/Artificial-Mario-Intelligence/README.md

-If the client exits with a gRPC connection error such as `UNAVAILABLE: failed to connect to all addresses`, ensure that the server is running and accessible at the address specified by the `MARIO_SERVER` environment variable (default is `localhost:50051`).
+If the client exits with a gRPC connection error such as `UNAVAILABLE: failed to connect to all addresses`, ensure that the server is running and accessible at the address specified by the `MARIO_SERVER` environment variable (the same variable also controls the address that the server listens on).
 Start the server in another terminal using:

 ```bash
 python server/src/server.py